 How to grow Ipomoea Morning Glory Plant

-Ipomoea is a tender, annual climbing plant with lovely, velverty saucer like blooms.
-The fact that it is annual means or will grow to maturity, flower and die in one year.
+Ipomoea is a tender, annual climbing plant with velvety saucer like blooms.
+As an annual, it will grow to maturity, flower and die in same year.
 Being tender means it needs to be protected from cold and grown in a warm sunny spot.

 The common name "Morning Glory" refers to 1,000 species of flowering plants in the family Convolvulaceae.
 The largest group in the family, Convolvulaceae, is Ipomoea.

-Morning glory are easy to germinate and grow on provided they are kept warm.
-In addition to the blue variety of Ipomoea purpurea , seed companies sell a much wider range of colours and also I. lobata also known as the Spanish flag, top right image.
+But, that said, Morning glory is easy to germinate and grow provided always they are kept warm.
+Besides the blue variety of Ipomoea purpurea, seed companies sell a much wider range of colours.
+There is also a pure white variety which only opens its bloom at night.
+The flowers are fragile, very pale and scented, illustrated above.

 How to Grow Ipomoea Morning Glory from Seed

 To germinate, put seeds in a small seed tray/container cover lightly with compost, firm down gently and mist.
 Ipomoea are best germinated in a propagator, or covered and once germinated, keep warm and do not allow to dry out.
-Pre soaking the seeds is often recommended.
-I find the seeds germinate fine without this, but if you are having a problem; it is always worth doing.
+Some gardeners recommend Pre-soaking the seeds.
+I find the seeds germinate fine without this, but if you are having a problem, it is worth a try.
 Soak the seeds for up to 3 hours in warm water and then sow straight away.
 A temperature of 18C is required to trigger germination.

-Do not be tempted to keep the seedlings in the propagator, as the warm, moist atmosphere will make the seedlings too soft and sappy.
-Equally, unless you are germinating late in the year, an unheated greenhouse will not be warm enough unless you are in a mild part of the country.
+Do not be tempted to keep the seedlings in the propagator because the warm, moist atmosphere will make the seedlings too soft and sappy.
+Equally, unless you are germinating late in the year, an unheated greenhouse will not be warm enough.
 The seedlings need to be nurtured inside on a windowsill or a warm conservatory.
 If you have nowhere warm to keep the plants, delay germination until May.

 How and when to plant Ipomoea